-Making Housing & Community Happen equips congregations, community leaders, and neighbors with practical tools needed to transform their communities, to end homelessness, and to stabilize the cost of housing through education, advocacy and organizing.
+Making Housing & Community Happen equips congregations, community leaders, and neighbors with practical tools needed to transform their communities to end homelessness, and to stabilize the cost of housing through education, advocacy, organizing, and advisement.

-Education: One-day housing justice institutes and a one-year housing justice cohort along with other initiatives that are educational in nature such as bus tours, workshops, course work, and speaking engagements serving to connect congregations with key staff, affordable housing developers, visualize community assets, as well as to be familiar with biblical land use principles, US and local affordable housing policies, and best practices to end homelessness.
+Education: One-day Housing Justice Institutes offer workshops, course work, and speaking engagements to connect congregations with key staff, affordable housing developers, becoming familiar with US and local affordable housing policies, biblical land use principles, and visualize community assets.

-Advocacy: The N. Fair Oaks Empowerment Initiative and Greater Pasadena Affordable Housing Group (GPAHG), equips advocates with the strategies and tools needed to do research, reflection, and action on behalf of housing justice and community transformation.
+Advocacy: The Affordable/Supportive Housing Advocates (ASHA), equips advocates with strategies and tools needed to do research, reflection, and action on behalf of housing justice and community transformation.

-In case you’re wondering about the “vine and fig tree” motif in our logo, and the reference to Micah 4:4, this biblical passage fits with our vision that everyone is to have decent, safe, and affordable housing.
-The context of this verse is important, starting with
+The “vine and fig tree” motif in our logo is a reference to Micah 4:3-4.
+This biblical passage inspires our vision that everyone is to have decent, safe, and affordable housing.

 Common English Bible (CEB)

 The prophet Micah foresaw a time when God would arbitrate peace and end war (a major cause of homelessness and displacement) and swords would be beaten into plowshares, spears into pruning hooks—weapons of war would be turned into implements of agriculture because war is no longer needed.
 It is then assumed that in God’s vision, “All will sit underneath their own grapevines, under their own fig trees.
 There will be no one to terrify them.”

 These passages from Scripture are worth meditating and reflecting upon as we seek to do our work for housing justice: